eemilhaa/ot-harjoitustyo/documentation/architecture.md

 #### Level
 The game levels are generated with the level class.
 The level class is most importantly responsible for providing a sprite group with all the sprites of the current level and an update function to keep track of the level's state.
 A level has a player, and the player is just one of the sprites a level has, just like the map tiles.

 A key point is that the level class does not represent any single level.
-Rather it is implemented with the goal that creating any number of levels using the class is effortless.
+Rather it is implemented with the goal that creating any number of different levels using the class is effortless.

 #### Renderer
 The renderer class renders content to the screen.
 A renderer takes a level as content to render, scales it from a small drawing surface to the full-sized display and draws the scaled surface onto the screen.